WRAPUP 2-Ukraine targets Russian soldiers threatening Europe's largest nuclear power plant | Law-Order

 Kyiv has said for weeks it is planning a counteroffensive to recapture Zaporizhzhia and neighbouring Kherson provinces, the largest part of the territory Russia seized after its Feb.
 24 invasion and still in Russian hands.
 Russian and Ukrainian forces earlier fought for control of Chornobyl, the still-radioactive site of the world's worst nuclear accident, also raising fears of a disaster.

-RUSSIA STRENGTHEN SOUTHERN FORCES Russia's priority over the past week has likely been to reorient units to strengthen its campaign in southern Ukraine, British military intelligence said on Sunday.
+RUSSIA STRENGTEHEN SOUTHERN FORCES Russia's priority over the past week has likely been to reorient units to strengthen its campaign in southern Ukraine, British military intelligence said on Sunday.

 The British military said the Russian assault likely aims to secure the M04 highway, the main approach to Donetsk from the west.
 UKRAINE GRAIN SHIPS